apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

   # set channel for sink
   <Agent>.sinks.<Sink>.channel = <Channel1>

-For example an agent is reading data from an external avro client and sending it to HDFS via a memory channel.
+For example an agent named agent_foo is reading data from an external avro client and sending it to HDFS via a memory channel.
 The config file weblog.config could look like:

 .. code-block:: properties

   # list the sources, sinks and channels for the agent
-  agent.sources = avro-appserver-src-1
+  agent_foo.sources = avro-appserver-src-1
-  agent.sinks = hdfs-sink-1
+  agent_foo.sinks = hdfs-sink-1
-  agent.channels = mem-channel-1
+  agent_foo.channels = mem-channel-1

   # set channel for source
-  agent.sources.avro-appserver-src-1.channels = mem-channel-1
+  agent_foo.sources.avro-appserver-src-1.channels = mem-channel-1

   # set channel for sink
-  agent.sinks.hdfs-sink-1.channel = mem-channel-1
+  agent_foo.sinks.hdfs-sink-1.channel = mem-channel-1

 This will make the events flow from avro-AppSrv-source to hdfs-Cluster1-sink through the memory channel mem-channel-1.
 When the agent is started with the